-- 2. Accordingly, this order shall dispose of the proceedings initiated through Show Cause Notice No. SMD-SOUTH/SCN/42/07 dated March 16, 2007 issued to AR Securities (Pvt.)
+- 2. Accordingly, this order shall dispose of the proceedings initiated through Show Cause Notice No. SMD-SOUTH/SCN/14/07 dated March 16, 2007 issued to Irfan Mazhar Securities (Pvt.)
 Limited (the "Respondent") for violation of Regulation 3(b) of the Regulations Governing Futures Contracts (the "Regulations") of The Karachi Stock Exchange (Guarantee) Limited (the "Exchange") by the Securities and Exchange Commission of Pakistan (the "Commission"). - 3.
 Basic facts of the case are that the Respondent is a member of the Exchange and is registered with the Commission under the Brokers and Agents Registration Rules, 2001 (the "Brokers Rules").
 Consequent to the submission of the Forensic Report regarding the Exchange events of March 2005 by Diligence USA, LLC, the Commission sought information from the Respondent to determine whether or not in February and March 2005, the Respondent had complied with Regulation 3(b) of the Regulations which requires that no member shall have a sale position in a particular scrip of more than Rs.
 50 million, unless the actual shares sold over and above the aforesaid limit, are deposited with the Exchange or the broker gives documentary evidence that the shares are lying in Central Depository Company of Pakistan Limited ("CDC") or with some bank or Development Finance Institution ("DFI"), to the satisfaction of the Exchange management.
 For the purpose of establishing such sale position, net buy position in T+3, shall be net off from net sale position in Futures Counter. - 4.
-An examination of the information provided by the Respondent revealed that 8 times, during the period from March 16, 2005 to March 25, 2005 the Respondent, had net sale positions in Futures Contracts, which were in excess of the prescribed limit of Rs.
+An examination of the information provided by the Respondent revealed that 1 time, on March 16, 2005 the Respondent had net sale position in Futures Contracts, which was in excess of the prescribed limit of Rs.
 50 million.
-In contravention of the requirement of Regulation 3(b) of the Regulations, the Respondent failed to either deposit with the Exchange the actual shares sold over the prescribed limit or submit to the Exchange the documentary evidence that such shares were lying in the CDC or a bank or DFI on the given dates. - 5.
-Based on the findings, a Show Cause Notice No. SMD-SOUTH/SCN/42/07 dated March 16, 2007 was issued under Rule 8 of the Brokers Rules stating that the Respondent has prima facie contravened Rule 12 of the Brokers Rules read with Clause A5 of the code of conduct contained in the Third Schedule to the Brokers Rules.
-The Respondent was called upon to show cause in writing within seven days and appear before the Executive Director (SMD-South) on Wednesday, March 28, 2007 at 11:30 a.m. for a hearing, to be attended either in person and/or through an authorized representative.
+In contravention of the requirement of Regulation 3(b) of the Regulations, the Respondent failed to either deposit with the Exchange the actual shares sold over the prescribed limit or submit to the Exchange the documentary evidence that such shares were lying in the CDC or a bank or DFI on the given date. - 5.
+Based on the findings, a show cause notice No. SMD-SOUTH/SCN/14/07 dated March 16, 2007 was issued under Rule 8 of the Brokers Rules stating that the Respondent has prima facie contravened Rule 12 of the Brokers Rules read with Clause A5 of the code of conduct contained in the Third Schedule to the Brokers Rules.
+The Respondent was called upon to show cause in writing within seven days and appear before the Executive Director (SMD-South) on Monday, March 26, 2007 at 10:30 a.m. for a hearing, to be attended either in person and/or through an authorized representative.